 Another reply generalized the idea: the deeper lesson is not “it must literally be files.”
 The deeper lesson is that agents need a durable persistence layer.
 Stop trying to one-shot everything in memory.

-One person said that whenever Claude Code gets close to its context limit, they ask it to write down the current progress and pending todos to a file, then start a fresh session and continue from that file.
-That is such a senior-engineer move.
-Not brute force — handoff.
+A few other replies were especially relatable.
+One person said that whenever Claude Code gets close to its context limit, they ask it to write down the current progress and pending todos to a file, then start a fresh session and continue from there.
+That is such a senior-engineer move — not brute force, handoff.

 The real lesson is bigger than files